 From the above definitions and examples, it is clear that both brownfield and greenfield is a completely different concepts.
 The major differences subject to a few basic parameters are listed below:

 From the economic point of view, as brownfield projects are normally small-sized, total money involvement is comparatively smaller.

-On the other hand, greenfield projects being large projects, and as starts from scratch, the project cost is larger than brownfield projects even though property cost is substantially lower than brownfield projects.
+On the other hand, greenfield projects are large projects, and as starting from scratch, the project cost is larger than brownfield projects even though property cost is substantially lower than brownfield projects.

 Brownfield vs Greenfield: Space Constraint

-Considering refinery projects, in brownfield projects space is limited so each element, piping, equipment, structure need to be minutely checked and placed.
+Considering refinery projects, in brownfield projects space is limited so each element, piping, equipment, and structure need to be minutely checked and placed.
 Also, because of limited space pipe routing becomes critical as the designer has to use the available space only considering all construction activities as larger construction equipment may not be accessible.
-Also, there is limited storage space, parking space for project requirements.
+Also, there is limited storage space and parking space for project requirements.

 Brownfield vs Greenfield: Infrastructure Requirement

-As brownfield projects are normally expansion or improvement of existing projects, the required infrastructure is available.
-It’s easy to arrange labors in already developed places.
+As brownfield projects are normally expansions or improvements of existing projects, the required infrastructure is available.
+It’s easy to arrange labor in already-developed places.
 Places are easily accessible for deliveries.
 Earlier design data, soil reports, etc are easily available.

-Greenfield projects being new projects and most of the time in undeveloped places, required infrastructure needs to be created during the project run which will impact the project schedule and deliveries.
+Greenfield projects are new projects and most of the time in undeveloped places, required infrastructure needs to be created during the project run which will impact the project schedule and deliveries.

 Greenfield vs Brownfield: Other differences